Fynardo/or-testbed/docs/tutorial.rst

 of a solution and calculating its objective.
 In TSP, instances will have information about cities and distances.

 2. A **Solution**.
-Solution objects store the obtained solution for some problem, its internal structure depends on the problem itself, but all solutions in OR-Testbed share share a value called **objective**, that representes the quality of the solution.
+Solution objects store the obtained solution for some problem, its internal structure depends on the problem itself, but all solutions in OR-Testbed share share a value called **objective**, that represents the quality of the solution.
 In TSP this objective is the cost of the calculated trip.

 3. A **Solver**.
 The solver is the one that does the work, this is, the algorithm itself.
 Each solver implements one metaheuristic or a variation of a metaheuristic.
-In TSP, we will need to implement some methods of the solvers in order to adapt their logic to TSP.
+In TSP, we will need to implement some methods related to the solvers in order to adapt their logic to TSP.

 Defining an instance